Self-organized swimming with odd elasticity: Self-organized swimming as a stable limit cycle

 By virtue of the positive-definiteness of the matrix, ${\bf Q}_0$, the real part of the eigenvalues are found to be all positive, which therefore implies that the dynamics around the straight equilibrium configuration is always linearly stable [Fig. \ref{fig:bifurcation}(a,b)].

-We further analyzed the bifurcation structure and found that the system exhibits semi-stable limit cycle bifurcation at certain $\gamma=\gamma_c$ when the swimmer self-propels as a pusher [Fig. \ref{fig:bifurcation}(a)].
+We further analyzed the bifurcation structure and found that the system exhibits semi-stable limit cycle bifurcation at a certain $\gamma=\gamma_c$ when the swimmer self-propels as a pusher [Fig. \ref{fig:bifurcation}(a)].
 In the phase space, the outer stable limit cycle contains an unstable limit cycle inside, while the origin of the phase space is a stable fixed point [Fig. \ref{fig:noise}(a)].
-Even though the equilibrium is always linearly stable, with a finite deviation, the geometrical non-linearity can sustain periodic oscillatory beating as the relaxing elastic force is being balanced by the contractile force generated through the hydrodynamic propulsion at the critical odd elasticity $\gamma_c$ because the increase of $\gamma$ leads to a faster traveling wave corresponding to larger propulsion.
-For a puller swimmer, in contrast, the propulsion force becomes extensile and thus accelerates the elastic relaxation, for which the stable limit cycle for periodic swimming cannot be realized [Fig. \ref{fig:bifurcation}(b)].
-These bifurcation structures are robustly observed in a large range of parameters \footnote{Further discussions are provided in Supplemental Material}.
-When $|\gamma|\rightarrow\infty$, the time-reversal symmetry of the Stokes equations implies that the stability of a swimmer is opposite from that of a swimmer after fore-aft inversion.
+Since a pusher-type stroke generates {\bl extensional} flow along the swimming direction, the rod receives contractile force from the fluid as its reaction.
+When $\gamma$ exceeds the critical value $\gamma_c$, this contractile force can {\bl balance the elastic relaxation.} This morphological transition generated by the contractile forces is similar to flagellar buckling dynamics \cite{Kumar2019, Walker2019d}, but here the bifurcation occurs in a self-organized manner.
+We note, as shown later in this {\bl paper} [Fig. 3(a)], that the stable limit cycle is reachable from straight configuration under a finite amount of noise, even though the straight configuration is linearly stable.
+For a puller swimmer, in contrast, the self-induced oscillation acts as an extensile force on the rod as a reaction to the fluid.
+The increase of $\gamma$, therefore, accelerates the elastic relaxation and the stable limit cycle for periodic swimming cannot be realized [Fig. \ref{fig:bifurcation}(b)].
+These bifurcation structures are robustly observed in a large range of parameters. {\bl Further discussions are provided in Appendix \ref{App:geom}.} When $|\gamma|\rightarrow\infty$, the time-reversal symmetry of the Stokes equations implies that the dynamics in the shape space are invariant under the change of variables $(t, \ell_1, \ell_3, \alpha_1, \alpha_2)\mapsto (-t, \ell_3, \ell_1, -\alpha_2, -\alpha_1)$.
+Thus, at this limit, the stability of a pusher-type rod is opposite from that of a corresponding puller-type rod \cite{Ishimoto2013}.
 Hence, the swimmer with fore-aft symmetric geometry, i.e., $l_1=l_3$, follows a closed trajectory in the shape space at this limit, while the dynamics only possess a stable fixed point at the straight configuration at a finite $\gamma$.

-In addition to free swimming, we may consider different boundary conditions with one end of the rod being fixed [we set $(x,y)=(0,0)$].
-This forms ciliary propulsion rather than flagellar swimming.
-Both in clamped ($\theta$ fixed to 0) and hinged (unconstrained $\theta$) boundary conditions, the semi-stable limit cycle bifurcation is realized at a certain level of $\gamma>0$ as in the free-swimming case.
-Since the left end is fixed, the fore-aft asymmetry is already broken even if $\ell_1 = \ell_3$.
-Hence, reversing the sign of $\gamma$ diminishes the periodic ciliary waveform, unlike in the free-swimming case, because it behaves as a puller.